41north/besu-exflo/README.md

 ### Can we replace RocksDB storage engine that Besu uses with the Postgres' one inside Exflo?

 As far as we know, Besu originally had planned support to add Postgres directly as a storage plugin.
-To us, Exflo is considered a second class storage to Besu that complements and adds more meaning so we don't see it replacing RocksDB (for multiple obvious reasons one of them being performance).
+To us, Exflo is considered a second class storage to Besu that complements and adds more meaning, so we don't see it replacing RocksDB (for multiple obvious reasons and one of them being performance).

 ## 📬 Get in touch